About the Directory

 Contact Information: P.O.
 Box 22487, Kansas City, MO 64113-2487 • email@example.com

 Ministerial association of interfaith ministers, Alliance of Divine Love is interested in promoting the fellowship of all people.
 The Heartland Chapter works closely in partnership with the Greater Kansas City Interfaith Council and other religious communities and nonprofit organizations to sponsor the Annual Interfaith Thanksgiving Dinner.
 Additionally, several Heartland ADL ministers attend the Parliament of the World's Religions, which brings together several thousand people from different faiths and countries.

 Contact Information: 3605 Blue Ridge Blvd, Independence, MO 64052 • 816-737-5979 • HeartlandADL@hotmail.com

 Hispanic Chamber of Commerce of Greater Kansas City

 We engage, connect and develop the Hispanic Small Business Community.
-The Hispanic Chamber of Commerce of Greater Kansas City is the voice for small business in the Greater Kansas City metro.
-We represent business of all sizes across 8 counties in both Kansas and Missouri.
-The Hispanic Chamber of Commerce of Greater Kansas City is dedicated to the creation advancement, promotion and development of economic opportunities within the Hispanic market and business community locally, regionally and internationally.
+The Hispanic Chamber of Commerce of Greater Kansas City is the voice for small business in the Greater Kansas City metro area.
+We represent businesses of all sizes across 8 counties in both Kansas and Missouri.
+The Hispanic Chamber of Commerce of Greater Kansas City is dedicated to the creation, advancement, promotion, and development of economic opportunities within the Hispanic market and business community locally, regionally, and internationally.

 Contact Information: 107 W. 10th St., Kansas City, MO 64105 • 816-472-6767 • firstname.lastname@example.org